Migrating to ADS 26.1

 Remove any deprecated features from your setup.

-Convert your configuration to the new
+ADS 1.x to 26.1 only: Convert your configuration to the new

 deployment.yamlstructure using the Deployment configuration samples as a starting point.ImportantIf your